fredmy619/filta-test/README.md

 1. I use the same theme from the task #1.
 2. Go to twentytwentyone/custom-home.php it's where we added the code to display the products block.
 3. Installed Custom Post Type UI and Advanced Custom Fields PRO plugin to create the feature.
+4. Create a custom post type "products"
+5. Add new products.
+6. Import "acf-export-2023-11-08.json" to https://perfumed-cheesecake.localsite.io/wp-admin/edit.php?post_type=acf-field-group&page=acf-tools
+7. Updated the options of the products.
-4. Please see the video for the explanation.
+8. Please see the video for the explanation.

 Open Live Link:
 https://perfumed-cheesecake.localsite.io